Graduate Medical Education

 Welcome to Community Health Network and its outstanding graduate medical education (GME) programs!
 Community East Family Medicine, the network’s flagship residency, has maintained continuous ACGME accreditation, and a track record of excellence for over 40 years.
 As network GME grows to include preventive medicine and public health, psychiatry and OMM, we are excited about a future rich with opportunities for residents and fellows, focused in real practice settings.

 In 2012, Community Health Network received preliminary institutional accreditation from the ACGME (Accreditation Council on Graduate Medical Education) to expand our number of residency programs.
-We are also affiliated with Marian College of Osteopathic Medicine, the AOA (American Osteopathic Association) for Family Medicine and Proctology, and the CPME (Council on Podiatric Medical Education) for Podiatry.
+We are also affiliated with Marian College of Osteopathic Medicine, the AOA (American Osteopathic Association) for Family Medicine, and the CPME (Council on Podiatric Medical Education) for Podiatry.

 To learn more about graduate medical education, residencies, medical student rotations and more, please contact academic affairs.
 For reference, please see our GME Handbook.